simatic-ax/standardizer-tutorial-lib/README.md

 # Standardizer Tutorial (only cloud based)

 The standardizer tutorial consists of multiple separate sequential chapters from the perspective of a standardizer.
 In this tutorial, you'll develop, test and create AX library.

-Altough the tutorial focusses on the cloud IDE, the workflows are very similar within the local IDE.
+Although the tutorial focusses on the cloud IDE, the workflows are very similar within the local IDE.
 Differences will be mentioned in within the tutorial, but not explained in detail.

 Chapters:

 - Apax package manager usage
 - Writing libraries in OOP
 - Using the testing framework
 - Debugging of tests
 - Packing and publishing libraries

-## Prerequisities
+## Prerequisites

 - Access to axite.me WebIDE
 - able to login into the AX registry
 - a valid GitHub token to access the GitHub registry //TODO link how to create an token

 # Setup your library environment

-## Goal for this trainig chapter
+## Goal for this training chapter

-After this traing session:
+After this training session:

 - you are able to create workspaces with clone link in the WebIDE
 - the login process in to the AX registry is known
 - the login into other (external) registries is known
 - you've a rough overview about the apax.yml
 - you can learn how to install dependencies
-- you have hered, that there are different project types `lib`/`app`
+- you have heard, that there are different project types `lib`/`app`
-- and you've hered the differnece beween `devDependencies` and `dependencies`
+- and you've heard the difference between `devDependencies` and `dependencies`
 - you know how to add further dependencies

 ### Cloning the workspace with clone link

 1. Copy the clone link to your clipboard:

-    ```
+    ```iec-st
     git@github.com:simatic-ax/standardizer-tutorial-lib.git
     ```

-1. Open the cloud IDE on https://axcite.me/workspaces
+1. Open the cloud IDE on <https://axcite.me/workspaces>
     > it's possible that you've to login first

 1. Click on create

 1. Select `Clone from Git`, paste the clone link into the `REPOSITORY` field and press `Create`.
 Wait until the workspace is created.

    ![drawing](./doc/images/clone-repo.png)
-    > WARNING: If your public key of AX is not in your GitHub profile, the creation of the tutorioal will fail.
+    > WARNING: If your public key of AX is not in your GitHub profile, the creation of the tutorial will fail.

-1. Open the wokspace
+1. Open the workspace

 ### Login into AX registry

 Before we continue with that tutorial, you've to login into the AX registry to be able to install the AX SDK.

-1. click on `Log in to AX to download extentions and Aax packages`
+1. click on `Log in to AX to download extensions and Aax packages`
     ![](./doc/images/login-1.png)

-    a new broswer window opens
+    a new browser window opens

 1. copy the token into your clipboard by clicking `Copy`

     ![](./doc/images/copy_token.png)

 1. Switch back to workspace

 1. Select `enter token manually`

     ![drawing](./doc/images/login-2.png)